- Energy

 As of March 2025 (Figure 4), there were about 7.3 gigawatts of CSP in operation around the world (mostly in Spain, the U.S., and the Middle East), with 3.4 gigawatts more under construction (mostly in China).
 Combined, that’s still less than one percent of the 1,865 gigawatts of total solar power operating worldwide at the end of 2024, according to the International Renewable Energy Agency (IRENA).

-For comparison, Ivanpah represents 0.37 gigawatts of capacity – a significant amount, but certainly not the majority of CSP in the U.S., let alone the world.
+For comparison, Ivanpah represents 0.37 gigawatts of capacity – not a small amount, but certainly not the majority of CSP in the U.S., let alone the world.

 What happens next at Ivanpah?